BrainInBlack/TwitchStreaker/README.md

 Variable                    | Description
 ----------------------------|------------
-Overlay.Text.BitsLeft       | Amount of `Bits` needed to get the next `Point` Overlay.Text.BitPoints      | Amount of `Points` acquired via `Bits` Overlay.Text.DonationPoints | Amount of `Points` acquired via `Donations` Overlay.Text.FollowPoints   | Amount of `Points` acquired via `Follows` Overlay.Text.Goal           | Amount of `Points` needed to complete a Streak (min: 1) Overlay.Text.Streak         | Current amount Streaks (min: 1) Overlay.Text.SubPoints      | Amount of `Points` acquired via `Subscriptions` Overlay.Text.Points         | Current amount of `Points` in the Streak (min: 0) Overlay.Text.PointsLeft     | Amount of `Points` left to the next Streak Overlay.Text.TotalBits      | Amount of total Bits accumulated in the current Session Overlay.Text.TotalDonations | Donation amount accumulated in the current Session Overlay.Text.TotalFollows   | Follow amount accumulated in the current Session Overlay.Text.TotalSubs      | Amount of total Subs (not `Points`) accumulated in the current Session
+Overlay.BitsLeft       | Amount of `Bits` needed to get the next `Point` Overlay.BitPoints      | Amount of `Points` acquired via `Bits` Overlay.DonationPoints | Amount of `Points` acquired via `Donations` Overlay.FollowPoints   | Amount of `Points` acquired via `Follows` Overlay.Goal           | Amount of `Points` needed to complete a Streak (min: 1) Overlay.Streak         | Current amount Streaks (min: 1) Overlay.SubPoints      | Amount of `Points` acquired via `Subscriptions` Overlay.Points         | Current amount of `Points` in the Streak (min: 0) Overlay.PointsLeft     | Amount of `Points` left to the next Streak Overlay.TotalBits      | Amount of total Bits accumulated in the current Session Overlay.TotalDonations | Donation amount accumulated in the current Session Overlay.TotalFollows   | Follow amount accumulated in the current Session Overlay.TotalSubs      | Amount of total Subs (not `Points`) accumulated in the current Session

 ## Manual Overwrites